What Is Corneal Cross-Linking (CXL)?

-Your vision will be very blurry at first but should gradually improve within two to three weeks.
+Your vision will be very blurry at first but should gradually improve within 2 to 3 weeks.

 If you have severe eye pain, or a sudden change/loss of vision, call your doctor immediately.

 Ask your doctor when it’s safe to resume your normal activities.
-Most people are able to get back to their normal daily activities within 1-2 weeks of cross-linking.
+Most people are able to get back to their normal daily activities within 1 to 2 weeks of CXL surgery.

 Your vision may not be fully stable for several months.
 This means your “best-corrected” vision (your eyeglasses or contacts prescription) will likely change during this time.
-After six to eight weeks, your doctor will likely refit your glasses or hard contact lenses.
+After 6 to 8 weeks, your doctor will likely refit your glasses or hard contact lenses.

-While cross-linking does not make your existing corneal bulging and thinning go back to normal, the goal of treatment is to keep keratoconus or ectasia from getting worse.
-For some people, cross-linking prevents the need for more serious surgery, like a corneal transplant.
+While corneal cross-linking does not make your existing corneal bulging and thinning go back to normal, the goal of treatment is to keep keratoconus or ectasia from getting worse.
+For some people, CXL prevents the need for more serious surgery, like a corneal transplant.